couchbase-examples/couchbase-tutorials/tutorial/markdown/java/spring-boot.md

 6. The `AirlineController` constructs an HTTP response with a status code of 201 Created and includes the created airline data in the response body as a JSON object.
 7. The response is sent back to the client with the newly created airline data.

-### PUT Route Workflow
+### PUT Mapping Workflow

 `@PutMapping("/{id}")`

-The PUT route is triggered when a client sends an HTTP PUT request to `/api/v1/airline/{id}`, where `{id}` is the unique identifier of the airline to be updated.
+The PUT mapping is triggered when a client sends an HTTP PUT request to `/api/v1/airline/{id}`, where `{id}` is the unique identifier of the airline to be updated.

 1. The client includes the updated data of the airline in the request body as a JSON object.
 2. The `AirlineController` receives the request, extracts the `id` from the URL path, and retrieves the updated airline data from the request body.